ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 ### 1-Nov-2022: Network router repair

 * 9:00 PM - ITS had to repair a router in the Genomics Building.
-After running into some problems they had to replace the router.
-Aroung 4:00 AM in the morning (Nov 2nd) they were able to establish network access to the Genomics Building again.
-Unfortunately, during that that time cluster was not accessible (_e.g._ via ssh).
+Around 4:00 AM in the morning (Nov 2nd) network access to the Genomics Building became available again.
+During that time window the cluster was not accessible (_e.g._ via ssh).
   Processes running on the cluster were not affected.

 ### 25-Jun-2021: Bigdata storage repaired